 We have thought carefully about the balance between adult directed and child initiated play.
-We strongly believe that play is a child's work; free play is an essential right for all children.
-We also recognise the need for well planned adult directed learning.
-We understand that missing out on important early learning because of a lack of explicit instruction has long term, negative consequences.
+We strongly believe that play is a child's work; yet we recognise the need for well planned adult directed learning.

-What do we want for our children at Goodway?
+What do we want for our children at Good way?
+What are our intentions?